alco/porcelain/README.md

 ### Launching one-off programs

-If you need to launch an external program, feed it some input and capture its output and maybe also exit status, use `Porcelain.exec` or `Porcelain.shell`:
+If you need to launch an external program, feed it some input and capture its output and maybe also exit status, use `exec()` or `shell()`:

 ```elixir
 alias Porcelain.Result